Supporting a loved one with a hug for embrace

 Finding Meaningful Solutions

-With over eight years of experience in inpatient psychiatric and behavioral health settings before private practice, I regularly coordinated with family, friends, and loved ones of patients on my caseload to support them through a very confusing, frustrating, and difficult time.
+With over eight years of experience in inpatient psychiatric and behavioral health settings prior to private practice, I regularly coordinated with family, friends, and loved ones of patients on my caseload to support them through a very confusing, frustrating, and difficult time.
 I gained a wealth of knowledge about mental health and substance treatment options in the community, what is accessible based on financial means, and how to get creative with navigating barriers to care.
 The system has many gaps and it’s challenging to know all your options.
 While we can’t change the system itself, I can help you either through individual therapy or in family therapy.